-- are most fully and clearly stated in our Mission and Values Statements, which include the respect and appreciation for the infinite worth of every person while also nurturing a sense of self-identity and expression.
-These values should be reflected in signs and other communications. - 4.
-Postings and/or chalking that contain the following must not be displayed and will be removed immediately: - Messages that are vulgar or profane or contain such language. - Messages that are sexist, racist, homophobic or the like - Messages that promote items that violate University guide lines, such as alcohol, tobacco or firearms. - Hurtful messages directed at an individual. - 5.
-Any individual or for-profit group not affiliated with the University should not post and/or have chalk advertisements on campus unless in designated areas, and only with the approval of the Office of Residential Life for residence halls, the Office of Conference Services for the Jo Young Switzer Center and the Office of Admissions for the Academic Center.
-Such postings and advertisements will be removed immediately. - 6.
+• Messages that are vulgar or profane or contain such language.

+• Messages that are sexist, racist, homophobic or the like.

+• Messages that promote items that violate University guide lines, such as alcohol, tobacco or firearms.

+• Hurtful messages directed at an individual.

+- 8. Any individual or for-profit group not affiliated with the University should not post and/or have chalk advertisements on campus unless in designated areas, and only with the approval of the Office of Residential Life for residence halls, the Office of Conference Services for the Jo Young Switzer Center and the Office of Admissions for the Academic Center.
+Such postings and advertisements will be removed immediately. - 9.
 Postings should contain: